benjaminweymouth/Proof-of-Authority-Blockchain-Project/POA Development Chain/README.md

+## Setting up the Proof of Authority Consensus Algorithm.

-Choose the Clique (Proof of Authority) consensus algorithm.
+Choosing the Clique (Proof of Authority) consensus algorithm.

 Paste both account addresses from the first step one at a time into the list of accounts to seal.